-Important: The price in R$ is merely a reference; this is an international transaction and the final price is subject to exchange rates and the inclusion of IOF taxes and an eNF will not be issued.
+Important: The price in R$ is merely a reference; this is an international transaction and the final price is subject to exchange rates and the inclusion of IOF taxes.
+An eNF will not be issued.

-Azure Germany is available to customers and partners in the European Union (EU) and European Free Trade Association (EFTA) and provides data residency in Germany with additional levels of control and data protection with a modest price uplift over global cloud offerings (% varies per service).
+Azure Germany is available to customers and partners who have already purchased this, doing business in the European Union (EU), the European Free Trade Association (EFTA) and in the United Kingdom (UK).
+It provides data residency in Germany with additional levels of control and data protection.
+You can also sign up for a free Azure trial.

-|Ingress events||$- per million events||$- per million events|
+|Ingress events||$- per million events||$- per million events||Included|

 An ingress event is a unit of data of 64 KB or less.
 Each one is a billable event.
 Larger messages are billed in multiples of 64 KB.
 For example, 8 KB is billed as one event, but a 96 KB message is billed as two events.

-Events consumed from an Event Hub, as well as management operations and “control calls” such as checkpoints, are not counted as billable ingress events, but accrue to the throughput unit allowance.
+Events consumed from an event hub, as well as management operations and “control calls” such as checkpoints, are not counted as billable ingress events, but accrue to the throughput unit allowance.

 Throughput units are explicitly selected by the customer, either through the Azure portal or Event Hub management APIs.
-Throughput units apply to all Event Hubs in a namespace, and each throughput unit entitles the namespace to the following capabilities:
+Throughput units apply to all event hubs in a namespace, and each throughput unit entitles the namespace to the following capabilities:

-- Up to 1 MB per second of ingress events (= events sent into an Event Hub), but no more than 1000 ingress events, management operations or control API calls per second.
+- Up to 1 MB per second of ingress events (= events sent into an event hub), but no more than 1,000 ingress events, management operations or control API calls per second.

-- Up to 2 MB per second of egress events (= events consumed from an Event Hub).
+- Up to 2 MB per second of egress events (= events consumed from an event hub).

 - Up to 84 GB of event storage (sufficient for the default 24-hour retention period).